https://www.slab.org.uk/guidance/taking-precognitions-in-childrens-hearings-proof-proceedings-and-disclosure-of-evidence-by-the-reporter/

-The Scottish Children’s Reporter Administration (SCRA) has published a Practice Instruction Note for all reporters entitled “Disclosure of Evidence by Reporters in Children’s Hearings Proof Proceedings”.
+The Scottish Children’s Reporter Administration (SCRA) has published a Practice Direction (number 34) for all reporters entitled “Disclosure of Evidence by Reporters in Children’s Hearing Proof Proceedings”.

 In recognition of a child and relevant person’s Article 6 rights to a fair hearing, there is a presumption that Reporters will disclose certain information in proof proceedings.